erikdonohoo/comforter-cli/README.md

 ## Comforter CLI tool

-Connects to a comforter instance and helps end coverage data to be logged
+Connects to a comforter instance and help send coverage data to be logged

+* [ ] Accept path to generated coverage html and zip and send to Comforter